rashevskyv/dbi/README_ENG.md

 * **Delete tickets** - delete selected tickets

 * **Select same game** - highlight all tickets related to the selected game

+### Tools

+* **Cleanup orphaned files** - cleaning up lost files.
+Automatically cleans up unnecessary game files, files from interrupted/failed game installations, officially downloaded firmware updates and all unused game tickets if found.
+* **Delete parental controls** - completely removes parental controls.
+No reboot required.
+* **Delete user...** - completely removes the selected user from the system (the removed user's saves remain in the system).
+* **Run random game** - launches a random game from those installed.
+* **NTP time sync** - Synchronizes the console's time with a remote time synchronization server.
+Internet connection and correctly set timezone in the console settings are required for operation.
+* **Check for title updates** - checks for updates and new DLC for installed games.
+The database for checking is set in the settings.

 ### Browse saves